 - QUIRKY SIDEQUEST #2 – Haunted cemetery (daylight hours, please) Did you know ever Everett, Washington has a haunted cemetery?
 Neither did I until I learned about the Black Diamond Cemetery which has a checkered past and many ghost stories.

 - NOTE: No pets are allowed on Jetty Island.

-- TIP: On busy summer weekends, reserve ferry tickets in advance or get in line early: advice from city site: “Send one person from the group early to pick up your reservation or stand in line while the rest of the group parks their cars and carries their beach gear.”
+- TIP: Always reserve ferry tickets in advance: advice from city site: “Send one person from the group early to pick up your reservation while the rest of the group parks their cars and carries their beach gear.”

 What to Bring

 - So much sunscreen